emmituuk/Portfolio/README.md

 I also started learning PowerBI at the same place, but I don't have any projects done, just some tasks part of the track. *Coming soon..*

-<a href="www.linkedin.com/in/emmikivivuori">Here</a> you can find my LinkedIn and contact info.